-The members of the Executive Committee of the Common Council include the chair and vice chair of the Common Council, the chair-elect (i.e., incoming chair), the past chair (for one year after term of chair), and the chairs of the standing committees.
+The members of the Executive Committee of the Common Council include the chair and vice chair of the Common Council, the chair-elect, the past chair, standing committee chairs, and the Constitution and Handbook Subcommittee chair.
 The main functions of the Executive Committee are to discuss items coming before the various committees and to act as a liaison between the Common Council and administration.
 The Executive Committee is not a decision-making body, but can bring items to the Common Council for discussion.
 The Executive Committee may act on behalf of the Common Council and its standing committees when appropriate consideration and action by the council and/or its standing committees is not feasible.
-Action by the Executive Committee in this regard is reported to the Common Council at its next
+Action by the Executive Committee in this regard is reported to the Common Council at its next meeting.

 - Mark Tolstedt, Chair, Faculty Council

-- Thomas Leek, Chair, University Personnel Development Committee
+- Susan Bender, Chair, University Personnel Development Committee

-- to be appointed, Chair, Constitution and Handbook Revision Subcommittee
+- Mary Bowman, Past Chair and Chair, Constitution and Handbook Revision Subcommittee

 Standing committees report to Common Council for final action; standing committee minutes are provided to Common Council for information in agenda materials.

 Please note, some issues are reported to the Common Council "for information" and are considered final (e.g., Curriculum Committee course revisions) pending the request of any member of the Common Council for the information item to be changed to "for action."

 Specific information for each shared governance standing committee is available under the "Committees" tab.

 Interested in serving in shared governance?